snehasah-1/todoProject/README.md

 <h4>Step 1: Install Vite</h4>
 To get started, you'll need to install Vite globally using npm:

-    <i>npm install -g vite</i>
+    npm install -g vite

 <h4>Step 2: Create a New Vite Project</h4>
 Once Vite is installed, you can create a new Vite project for your todo app.
 Run the following command and follow the prompts:

-    <i>npm init vite</i>
+    npm init vite

-During project initialization, you'll be asked to provide a project name and a package name.
-For example:
+<p>During project initialization, you'll be asked to provide a project name and a package name.
+For example:<p>

 <li>Project Name: todo-app</li>
 <li>Package Name: todo-app</li>

-You'll also need to select React as the framework and choose the variant that suits your preference:
+<p>You'll also need to select React as the framework and choose the variant that suits your preference:</p>

 <li>Javascript</li>
 <li>Typescript</li>